 Does Greek yogurt offer enough bonus nutrition to warrant the higher price?
 Are those expensive, gluten-free products really a better buy than a regular loaf of bread?
 And why are expensive chia seeds suddenly the new It Food, anyway?

 These products have traditionally been used as a remedy for those suffering from celiac disease, but going gluten-free has been spun into a popular food trend for everyone ever since celebrities started hawking the diet as a road to weight-loss.
-And companies have taken note: Gluten-free versions are now available for everything from bread to beer.
+And companies have taken note: Gluten-free versions are now available for everything from bread (there’s even a gluten-free bread machine available) to beer.
 By 2017, the gluten-free market is expected to balloon to a $6.6 billion industry.

 The Cost: Take a trip down the grocery aisle and you’ll see just how pricey gluten-free items can be.
 Need further proof?
 In 2008, researchers found that gluten-free foods are, on average, 242% more expensive than standard fare options.